christofel04/Real-Time-Customizable-Dashboard-of-G-Form/README.md

 # Real Time Customizable Dashboard of G Form
 ### Using Python for Web Scrapping and Streamlit for Dashboard
 ---
-This is **Dockerized- ML - Based Web App** Created by Christofel Goenawan where the features are :
+This is **Real Time Customizable Dashboard of G Form** Created by Christofel Goenawan where the features are :

 1. **Machine Learning Model Created in Python in the Web**
 2. **REST API to Use the Machine Learning Model**